Safety

 Before running

-13) Explain clearly the distance that you intend to go and the pace (in minutes per mile) at which the group will run.
+17) Explain clearly the distance that you intend to go and the pace (in minutes per mile) at which the group will run.
+Use a watch that indicates the pace of the run and check it frequently to verify that the advertised pace is not being exceeded.
 Ensure that the group does not run at a quicker pace than stipulated.
+Even if the runners in your group manage a quicker pace, they may have chosen a pace that will not require over-exertion.

-17) Whilst the group is running, the slowest pace always dictates.
+22) Whilst the group is running, the slowest pace always dictates.
 One of the most important roles of the Club is to ensure that no one is left to run on their own and no individual or small group gets lost.
 Group leaders may permit faster runners to run ahead to a specified point and “loop back” to rejoin the group, but should otherwise not allow any runner to run off from their group.
-The group should always run at the pace of the slowest runner and should, under no circumstances, try to increase that pace through “running ahead” or placing pressure on any individual runner.
+The group should under no circumstances try to increase the pace through “running ahead” or placing pressure on any individual runner.

-18) Never allow a runner to become tailed off such that they may lose contact with the rest of the group.
+23) Never allow a runner to become tailed off such that they may lose contact with the sweeper or the rest of the group.
 If an experienced member of the group is willing to accompany a struggling runner back to Willett Rec, this should first be authorised by the group leader.

 Running in the woods